Rhinocort

 • Before use, be sure to warm in a water bath to a temperature of at least 20 degrees Celsius.

-Alternatives To Budesonide Medication
+Alternatives to Budesonide Medication

 A generic version containing budesonide and formoterol is equivalent to Symbicort.
 Generic can also be a cheaper alternative to an inhaler.